drupalprojects/memcache/README.txt

 3. Put your site into offline mode.
 4. Download and install the memcache module.
 5. If you have previously been running the memcache module, run update.php.
-6. Apply the DRUPAL-5-x-cache-serialize.patch from the patches folder that comes with the module.
-Version specific, so use DRUPAL-5-6-cache-serialize.patch if you are running Drupal 5.6.
-7. Start at least one instance of memcached on your server.
+6. Start at least one instance of memcached on your server.
-8. Edit settings.php to configure the servers, clusters and bins that memcache is supposed to use.
+7. Edit settings.php to configure the servers, clusters and bins that memcache is supposed to use.
-9. Edit settings.php to include either memcache.inc or memcache.db.inc.
+8. Edit settings.php to include either memcache.inc or memcache.db.inc.
 For
    example, $conf['cache_inc'] ='sites/all/modules/memcache/memcache.db.inc';
-10. Bring your site back online.
+9. Bring your site back online.

 For instructions on 1 and 2 above, please see the INSTALLATION.txt file that comes with the memcache module download.